Comparisons / CrewAI vs Rasa

 CrewAI vs Rasa: Which Agent Framework to Use?

-CrewAI crewai organizes work into agents, tasks, and crews.
-Rasa rasa is an open-source framework for building conversational ai — chatbots and virtual assistants.
-Here is how they compare — and what the same patterns look like in plain Python.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Rasa is an open-source framework for building conversational AI — chatbots and virtual assistants.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers